Invented for life

 Bosch has had a presence in Australia since 1907, opening its first wholly owned subsidiary, Robert Bosch (Australia) Pty Ltd in 1954.
 Bosch generates revenues of more than 960 million Australian dollars per annum in Oceania, and employs over 1300 associates.
 Our headquarters and technical centre is in Clayton, Victoria.
 Bosch Australia’s activities are operated through six wholly owned subsidiaries and include Mobility Solutions, Industry Technology, Consumer Goods and Energy and Building Technology.

 Facts and figures

 President of Robert Bosch (Australia) Pty.
 Ltd

-Gavin holds a bachelor of commerce degree from the University of Otago, New Zealand and an MBA from Monash University.
-Gavin is a passionate advocate of reducing homelessness and improving road safety in Australia, dedicating time to both causes.
+Gavin holds a Bachelor of Commerce degree from the University of Otago, New Zealand and an MBA from Monash University.
+Gavin is a passionate advocate for reducing homelessness and for sparking children’s enthusiasm for STEM, dedicating time to both.

 Chief Financial Officer for Robert Bosch (Australia) Pty.
 Ltd

 Nicole Sharman joined Bosch in 2016 as Chief Financial Officer of Bosch Australia.
 Nicole is a broadly skilled Chief Financial Officer with 20 years of successful experience.
 She places a strong focus on strategic and commercial imperatives, drawing from her background in automotive, manufacturing/engineering and service based organisations.
 Nicole has held various directorships and is currently Non-Executive Director of the Digital Leadership Institute (DLI) which equips leaders in business and government to lead and govern the change demanded by the evolving digital economy.